barryclark/jekyll-now/_posts/2017-01-24-Dokumentace-komentovani-formatovani.md

  * @param int $base
  * @param int $exponent
  * @return int
- * @throws Exception Když jedno ze vstupů není číslo */ function square($base, $exponent) {
+ * @throws Exception when one or both variable is not number */ function square($base, $exponent) {
    if (!(is_numeric($base) || is_numeric($exponent))) {